code-423n4/2021-09-swivel/README.md

 For example, if `vault` = true, the maker of an order is interacting with their vault, and if `exit` = true, they are selling notional (nTokens) and would be `receivingPremium`.
 Alternatively, if `vault` = false, and `exit` = false, the maker is initiating a fixed yield, and thus also splitting underlying and selling nTokens, `receivingPremium`.

 Outside of this sorting, the basic order interaction logic is:
-1. Check Signatures, Cancellations, Fill amounts for order validity
+1. Check Signatures, Cancellations, Fill availability for order validity
 2. Calculate either principalFilled or premiumFilled depending on whether the order is paying/receivingPremium
 3. Calculate fee
 4. Deposit/Withdraw from compound and/or exchange/mint/burn zcTokens and nTokens through marketplace.sol